|

 By expanding IT visibility with endpoint data, IT teams can inventory their hardware and software licenses, identify equipment limitations, make procurement decisions based on users’ actual needs, plan rollouts by personas or user groups, and monitor and manage deployments.

-So no matter where you are in your Windows journey — or in any other migration project — you have the data to make more informed, cost-effective decisions that move your IT organization forward.
+So no matter where you are in your Windows journey — or in any other change performance or migration project — you have the data to make more informed, cost-effective decisions that move your IT organization forward.

 Share to: